anachaba/Anti-Human/README.md

 # Anti-Human
-An Artificial Intelligent Security system that detects humans and beeps an alarm using a camera.
+An Artificial Intelligent Security system that can detects humans and beeps an alarm using a camera.